-The group's activities have been significantly affected by the Covid-19 outbreak as a number of existing and future events have been postponed.
-The effect is a reduction in revenues of more than 50 % compared to a normalized year.
+The group's activities have been affected by the Covid-19 outbreak as a vast number of existing and future events have been postponed or cancelled.
+The effect is a reduction in revenues of close to EUR ('million) 100 vs. a normalized year.
 It is Management's expectation that the outbreak of Covid-19 is a temporary setback, and that the long-term fundamentals of the live entertainment industry will remain strong.